 How are Brands Using PWAs to Connect With Users?

 The ease of access, cross-browser compatibility and faster page load times help companies render a higher-level user experience that impresses consumers and gets them hooked.
+So let’s look over a few of the PWA use cases that are helping brands connect with users very efficiently.

 1. Rising consumer expectations